FGasper/zmodemjs/README.md

 The basic workflow is:

-1. Create a `Zmodem.Sentry` object that scans all input for a ZMODEM initialization string.
+1. Create a `Zmodem.Sentry` object.
+This object must scan all input for a ZMODEM initialization string.
+See `zsentry.js`’s documentation for more details.

-2. Once that initialization is found, a `Zmodem.Session` is created.
-Send all input to that object until it’s finished.
+2. Once that initialization is found, the `on_detect` event is fired with a `Detection` object as parameter.
+At this point you can `deny()` that Detection or `confirm()` it; the latter will return a Session object.

 3. Now you do the actual file transfer(s):